tensorlayer/TensorLayer/docs/user/installation.rst

-Step 1 : numpy and matplotlib
+Step 1 : Install dependencies
 =================================

 TensorLayer is build on the top of Python-version TensorFlow, so please install